The limiting law of the Discrete Gaussian level lines: Initial upper bound on the displacement of a level line

-The goal of this section is to prove \cref{thm:level-line-contains-Wulff}, stating that w.h.p., the $(H-n)$ level-line contains a translation of Wulff shapes, which in turn provides an initial upper bound on the displacement of the level-lines from the sides of $\Lambda_L$.
-We will use the following shorthand notation: \begin{definition} For a subset $A \subseteq \Z^2$, let $\cE_n(A)$ be the event that the $H-n$ level-line contains $A$. \end{definition}
+The goal of this section is to prove \cref{thm:level-line-contains-Wulff}, stating that w.h.p., the $(H+1-n)$ level line $\fL_n$ contains a translation of Wulff shapes, which in turn provides an initial upper bound on the displacement of the level lines from the sides of $\Lambda$.
+We will use the following shorthand notation: \begin{definition} For a subset $A \subseteq \Z^2$, let $\cE_n(A)$ be the event that $\fL_n$ contains $A$. \end{definition}

 We begin with some notation surrounding the Wulff shape.
 Recalling the definition of the Wulff shape $\cW(\tau)$ from \cref{eq:def-Wulff-shape}, let $\cW_1(\tau)$ be $\cW(\tau)$ rescaled to have unit area.
 Define where $\theta_s$ is the direction of the normal with respect to $\partial \cW_1(\tau)$ at $s$.
-Our target shape for the level-lines will be a translation of Wulff shapes. \begin{definition} Let $\cL^n(\ell, r)$ be the set obtained by first taking the union of all translates of $\ell\cW_1(\tau_{\beta, n})$ inside the unit square, and then dilating the shape by a factor of $(1 + r)$. \end{definition} Fix $\delta$ as any small constant (e.g., $\delta = 1/10$), and define
+Our target shape for the level lines will be a translation of Wulff shapes. \begin{definition} Recall $\tau_\beta$ from \cref{eq:surface-tension-tilde}.
+Let $\sL(\ell, r)$ be the set obtained by taking the union of all translates of $\ell\cW_1(\tau_{\beta})$ inside the unit square, and then dilating the shape by a factor of $(1 + r)$. \end{definition} Define the parameters

-\begin{remark} Observe that since $N_0 \leq L/5\beta$, then $\ell_0 \leq \mathsf{w}_{1,\beta}/{10(1-\delta)\beta}$.
-Moreover, $\mathsf{w}_{1,\beta} \approx 4\beta$ (up to a multiplicative $(1\pm\epsilon)$).
-Hence, $\ell_n \leq \ell_0 \leq 1/2$. \end{remark} We next state the main theorem of this section.
+\begin{remark} Observe that since $N_1 \leq L/5\beta$, then $\ell_1^* \leq \mathsf{w}_1(\tau_{\beta})/{10\beta}$.
+Moreover, $\mathsf{w}_1(\tau_{\beta}) \approx 4\beta$ (up to a multiplicative $(1\pm\epsilon)$).
+Hence, $\ell_n^* \leq \ell_1^* \leq 1/2$. \end{remark} We next state the main theorem of this section.